The life-cycle of

 The females lay ~50 eggs at one time, and in 1-2 weeks, they hatch.
 (If

-half of those 50 eggs are female, in no time at all, there are hundreds!)
+even half of those 50 eggs produce baby mites , in no time at all, there are hundreds!)

 The wee mites are expert at hiding in plant structures to avoid danger, and